tr8dr/reflect/README.md

   * creating rust types and calling methods from Python or other foreign interfaces

 ## Status
-This is a work in progress, but should be feature complete (basic) within a couple of weeks.
+This is a work in progress, but should be feature complete (basic) within a week or so.
 Core functionality is working.

 ## Example
 Here is an example type `Momentum` and an enum `MAType` that are to be reflected: